eclipsesource/tabris-js-docs/docs/3.0/types.md

 Generic **font size** is always given as DIP (device independent pixels), though the string shorthand expects `"px"` as a unit.
 It's still DIPs.

 Generic **font families** are supported across all platforms: `"serif"`, `"sans-serif"`, `"condensed"` and `"monospace"`.
-These are available as static string properties of `Font`, e.g. `Color.serif`.
+These are available as static string properties of `Font`, e.g. `Font.serif`.
 These exist just to help with autocompletion.
 More families can be added via `app.registerFont`.
 If no family is given for a font the system default is used.
 If no font family is given the default system font will be used.
 The string `"initial"` represents the platform default.

 Supported **font weights** are `"light"`, `"thin"`, `"normal"`, `"medium"`, `"bold"` and `"black"`.
 The default is `"normal"`